PCOS and endometriosis are two chronic health conditions that affect women.

 What’s the difference between PCOS and endometriosis?

-They both affect the reproductive system, and there are some overlapping symptoms, but they’re caused by different things.
+They both affect the female reproductive system, and there are some overlapping symptoms, but they’re caused by different things.

 PCOS is an endocrine condition.
 It happens because your body isn’t producing hormones in the right balance it needs to keep everything working smoothly.